anthony-zhou/climate_code_conversion/README.md

 Once you've installed `pFUnit`, get the absolute path to its installation directory and add it to as an environment variable (e.g. `export PFUNIT_DIR=/home/ubuntu/pFUnit/build/installed`).

+## Set up the import path

+Before running scripts, you should also add this library to your path as a local `pip` package (this makes sure that absolute imports like `from translation.utils import logger` will work):

+1. In the project directory, run `python -m pip install -e .`

+By this point, you should be able to run all code and unit tests in the project!

 ### Installing `pFUnit`

 `pFUnit` is a testing library for Fortran that is used by CTSM for unit testing.
 Here's how you install it: